 SAN FRANCISCO – California is navigating a legal minefield under the Dynamex decision and exactly what employers are supposed to do moving forward now that a court has ruled it should be applied retroactively, according to legal observers watching the saga play out in courts.

-The U.S. Court of Appeals for the 9th Circuit Court ruled the ABC test set out by the Dynamex decision, which dictates who is and who is not a contract employee, applied retroactively in Vazquez v.
+The U.S. Court of Appeals for the 9th Circuit ruled the ABC test set out by the Dynamex decision, which dictates who is and who is not a contract employee, applied retroactively in Vazquez v.
 Jan-Pro Franchising International.
 The court later withdrew the opinion and sent a certified question to the California Supreme Court.

 On Oct.
 8, California's 2nd Court of Appeal, Division Four also ruled that Dynamex applied retroactively in Gonzales v.
 San Gabriel Transit Inc., et al.